On this page:

 Keeping records

-It is good practice for a council to keep appropriate records relating to car parking, including:
+It is good practice for a council to keep records relating to car parking, including:

 - Project funds: An accurate record of payments made as part of a financial contribution or special rates scheme for a specified project.
 As well as assisting council in administering the fund, this information will assist in calculating future car parking credits and financial contributions.

 - Unspecified uses: A register of car parking requirements established to the satisfaction of the responsible authority for uses not specified in Table 1 in clause 52.06 or elsewhere in the planning scheme.
-This will help the responsible authority to apply consistency in decision-making in the event that the same type of unspecified use is proposed elsewhere in the municipality.
+This will help with consistent decision-making in relation to rates applied to unspecified uses.

 - Plans: Where a plan is required to demonstrate that the car parking is to the satisfaction of the responsible authority, a copy of the plan and any related documents should be kept.
-These should be marked and dated to enable future users to determine whether any changes have been agreed over time.
+These should be dated to enable future users to understand whether any changes have been agreed over time.

 Disclaimer